 |Beginner's Guide||Standard Battle Rules||Things to Do First|

-The Unite Battle is a game where 2 teams consisting of 5 Pokemon each battle against each other in Aeos Island.
-The game is won by the team who scores higher at the end of 10 minutes.
+Unite Battles take place in Remoat Stadium.
+Matches consist of 2 teams with 5 players each.
+The game is won by the team who scores higher at the end of the match.

 You and your allies will always be on the left side while your enemies will always be on the right side.
-Your team's Home Base and Goal Zones will be colored violet while the enemies' Home Base and Goal Zones will be colored orange.
+Your team's Home Base and Goal Zones will be colored Purple while the enemies' Home Base and Goal Zones will be colored Orange.

-When you have collected some Aeos Energy, you need to go the enemy's Goal Zone and press X to deposit that Aeos Energy and score points.
+When you have collected some Aeos Energy, you need to go to the enemy's Goal Zone and deposit that Aeos Energy and score points.

-When players pass through allied Goal Zones, they will get a shield, a movement speed buff, and will heal slowly over time.
+When players pass through allied Goal Zones, they gain a shield and will slowly regain health over time.
 This is a good mechanic to remember especially when in team fights.

-In the other case, players passing through an enemy's Goal Zone will give them a powerful movement speed debuff.
+Flux Zones appear in areas of the lane between 2 active Goal Zones.
+Players passing through allied Flux Zones gain a movement speed bonus.
+On the other hand, players passing through an enemy's Flux Zone will give them a powerful movement speed debuff.

-Each Goal Zone has a point limit where they disappear after a team scores a certain amount of points in them.
-The first set of Goal Zones will disappear after taking in 80 points, the second set of Goal Zones with 100 points, and the final Goal Zone can take in an infinite amount.
+A Goal Zone will be destroyed when the number of points scored on it exceed the Goal Zone's point limit.
+The first set of Goal Zones will disappear after taking in 80 points, the second set of Goal Zones with 100 points, and the final Goal Zone near a team's base can take in an infinite number of points.

-When your game reaches the final 2 minutes, all Aeos Energy deposited in this time are doubled.
-You can use this mechanic to catch up incase you are behind or to snowball further in the game.
+When your game reaches the final 2 minutes of a match, all Aeos Energy deposited in this time is doubled.
+You can use this mechanic to catch up in case you are behind or to snowball further in the game.

-If a player gets defeated, the Aeos Energy they are carrying will be dropped on the ground and any other players can freely pick up the dropped Aeos Energy.
+If a player gets taken out, the Aeos Energy they are carrying will be dropped on the ground and any other players can freely pick up the dropped Aeos Energy.
+Be sure to pick up any Aeos Energy dropped by your teammates so your opponents won't get them.

-There are 3 Boss Pokemon in the game which have their own unique effects when defeated.
-Rotom and Drednaw are the first to spawn at 3 minutes and Zapdos spawns during the final 2 minutes of the game.
-Below are the effects of each Boss Pokemon when they are defeated.
+There are 3 Boss Pokemon in Remoat Stadium which have their own unique effects when defeated.
+Rotom and Drednaw are the first to spawn at the 7-minute mark and Zapdos spawns during the final 2 minutes of the game.

 |Gameplay Manual Guides|